 Oral appliance therapy is provided by your dentist.
 Most dental offices, including our Tend studios, are not part of medical insurance networks.

-If you have a PPO (Preferred Provider Organization) medical plan that includes out-of-network benefits, we can submit a claim to your insurance for you, which is common with many major insurance providers.
-If you have Medicare or an HMO (Health Maintenance Organization) plan that does not include out-of-network benefits, your medical insurance will not cover your oral appliance therapy.
+If you have a PPO (Preferred Provider Organization) medical plan with out-of-network benefits, our team may be able to submit claims to your insurance provider on your behalf, which is common with many major medical insurance carriers.
+Medicare and many HMO (Health Maintenance Organization) plans may not include out-of-network coverage for oral appliance therapy.

 No referral is needed to begin.
 You can schedule an initial consultation, where we’ll review your symptoms, oral health, and airway indicators.